-Linton posted a photo to her Instagram account – which has since been made private to those who do not follow her – of her and Mnuchin disembarking a government plane.
-In the photo, she tagged some of the high-profile designers of the ensemble she was wearing.
+Linton posted a photo to her Instagram account – which was briefly made private to those who do not follow her – of her and Mnuchin disembarking a government plane.
+In the August 2017 photo, she tagged some of the high-profile designers of the ensemble she was wearing.

 One user commented, “Glad we could pay for your little getaway,” and included the hashtag “deplorable.”

 Linton responded with a lengthy comment and touted her and her husband’s financial success.

 “Do you think the US govt paid for our honeymoon or personal travel?!
 Lololol.
 Have you given more to the economy than me and my husband?
 Either as an individual earner in taxes OR in self sacrifice to your country,” Linton said.

 “I’m pretty sure we paid more taxes toward our day ‘trip’ than you did,” she continued.
 “Pretty sure the amount we sacrifice per year is a lot more than you’d be willing to sacrifice if the choice was yours.”